A Colorado Desert Sidewinder found on a road at night rattles and sidewinds.

 Juveniles are about 7 inches at birth.

-A heavy-bodied venomous pit viper with a thin neck, a large triangular head, and a thick tail with a rattle, consisting of loose interlocking segments, at the end.
+A heavy-bodied venomous pit viper with a thin neck, a large triangular head, and a thick tail with a rattle on the end made of loose interlocking segments.
 A new rattle segment is added each time the skin is shed, which can be more than one time per year.

 Pupils are elliptical.
 Scales are keeled.